 Rather than just asking for a promotion, you should ask what the expectations are for the position that you want.
 Once you have the data, map how your accomplishments meet those.
 Also, be sure to identify any gaps (be honest, you have them).
 If you’re close to that role, talk with your supervisor about how to prepare yourself to handle the next role (training or stretch opportunities), and make a plan.

-It is essential to have a few years’ track record of exemplary performance (i.e. your reputation), and when you notice or learn from your network that peers are being promoted, the timing is appropriate.
-To get there, first ask the leadership (manager, boss, or even colleagues) how must I change my performance and scope of my responsibility to achieve this promotion?
+It is essential to have a few years track record of exemplary performance (i.e. your reputation), and when you notice or learn from your network that peers are being promoted, the timing is appropriate.
+To get there, first ask the leadership (manager, boss, or even colleagues) how must I change my performance and the scope of my responsibility to achieve this promotion.
 That initiates the discussion.
 Then drive for an action plan with timing – but remember they are not promises!

 This article has been edited for length and clarity.
 The opinions expressed in this article are the author's own and do not necessarily reflect the view of their employer or the American Chemical Society.